hzwer/WritingAIPaper/README.md

 When readers read papers, they seek novel insights.
 A good paper should have strong points that are easy to remember.
 You should refine your central ideas until you're confident that people will be eager to learn about them and share them widely.
 It is particularly worth noting that some ideas may be great, but if they lack originality, it may not be advisable to describe them in detail in the paper.
 When writing a paper, the focus should be on providing novel, unique, and valuable insights to attract readers' attention and inspire their interest.

 Don't underestimate the novelty of your own work.
 Delve deep to uncover the underlying principles.
 If the ResNet paper were rewritten as: "We designed a model using a large number of $3\times3$ convolutions (inspired by VGGNet) and parallel shortcuts (simplified from GoogleNet) **based on** the former two", then it will also become a paper without novelty.
-The line of ResNet is to propose a problem, abstract the underlying principles, propose its own solutions and specific implementations, and verify them experimentally.
+The story told by the ResNet paper is to propose a problem, abstract the underlying principles, propose its own solutions and specific implementations, and verify them experimentally.
 This might not totally reflect [their research process](https://www.zhihu.com/question/406913672/answer/1339549216), but it effectively showcases their discoveries.

 ***Take-away: Discovering new phenomena and sharing new ideas matter more than performance gains.***